Hyperlipoproteinemia type 1

 On this page

 Treatment for hyperlipoproteinemia type 1 is intended to control blood triglyceride levels with a very low-fat diet.
-Fat intake usually must be less than 20 grams per day to prevent symptoms.
+It is recommended that individuals with this condition eat no more than 20 grams of fat per day.
 Medium-chain fatty acids (such as coconut oil) can be incorporated into the diet, as they are absorbed by the body in a different manner.
 Dietary counseling may be helpful to maintain adequate calorie and nutrient intake.

 - GeneReviews provides current, expert-authored, peer-reviewed, full-text articles describing the application of genetic testing to the diagnosis, management, and genetic counseling of patients with specific inherited conditions.